I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 The weekend event was started off with Bonnie.
 Shego and Kim thought it was appropriate for their first student to show her skills and open the tournament.
 Bonnie took a deep breath as she looked around, seeing hundreds of eyes on her.
 She was surprised to find her heart beating rapidly and breathing was a little difficult.
 She did not want to embarrass her lovers in front of so many people, especially considering she knew there were a few magazines covering the event.

 The music started and Bonnie struck her first fierce pose, holding a long bo out while she was at it.
-She was working with a staff on her routine, mostly to feel closer to Kim.
+Ron and Wade actually jumped a little.
+Bonnie moved and worked with a staff on her routine, mostly to feel closer to Kim.
 Kim's main short-range weapon was the bo and she had taken a lot of time to train Bonnie with it.

 Bonnie's movements were graceful and sharp.
 She was much more tense than her teachers would ever be, but it seemed to be more a part of her style than anxiety.
 She was purposely flexing on each movement, wanting to call attention to her developing muscles.
-Her motions, deliberate and tight, did go along with the music too.
+Her motions, deliberate and tight, went along with the music and incorporated her dance background.
 Only when the beat changed did her body do the same.

 When the music switched from a hip-hop style to more of a dance mix, Bonnie loosened up.
 It was clearly part of her routine, but it was smoothly done.
 Her pace increased and the movement of her staff became wilder, but controlled.
 She spun the staff often and moved fluidly with it.